-The testing capabilities of A. P. Aleksandrov Research Institute of Technology (NITI) include a wide range of laboratories and experimental prototype propulsion reactors.
+The testing capabilities of the A. P. Aleksandrov Research Institute of Technology (NITI) include a wide range of laboratories and experimental prototype propulsion reactors.
 Among them was the land-based prototype naval liquid-metal reactor KM-1.
 In 1987, the core together with the spent fuel was removed from the KM-1 prototype reactor and placed in the storage well.

 The work included the following: